Learn about the types of meters and metering options, if you intend to buy electricity from a retailer.

 - Cumulative meters are read once every two months.
 On the month where your meter is not read, SP Group will estimate the month’s consumption based on a methodology approved by the Energy Market Authority.

-- Consumers with advanced meters can view and download their half-hourly electricity usage when they sign up for an e-Services account.
+- Consumers with advanced meters can view their half-hourly electricity usage on the SP App.

 - There are two types of AMI meters – single-phase and three-phase.
 The type of meter required for your premises depends on your premises’ voltage intake level.
 Residential consumers typically require single-phase AMI meters.